pointfeev/CreamInstaller/README.md

 ##### Bugs/Crashes/Issues:
 For reliable and quick assistance, all bugs, crashes and other issues should be referred to the [GitHub Issues](https://github.com/pointfeev/CreamInstaller/issues) page!

-##### **HOWEVER**: Please read the [FAQ entry]() and/or [template issue](https://github.com/pointfeev/CreamInstaller/issues/new/choose) corresponding to your problem should one exist!
+##### **HOWEVER**: Please read the [FAQ entry](https://github.com/pointfeev/CreamInstaller#faq--common-issues) and/or [template issue](https://github.com/pointfeev/CreamInstaller/issues/new/choose) corresponding to your problem should one exist!
 Also, note that the [GitHub Issues](https://github.com/pointfeev/CreamInstaller/issues) page is not your personal assistance hotline, rather it is for genuine bugs/crashes/issues with the program itself.
-If you post an issue which is off-topic or has already been explained within the template issues and/or within this text, I will just close it.
+If you post an issue which is off-topic or has already been explained within the FAQ, template issues, and/or within this text in general, I will just close it and you will be ignored.

 ---
 ##### More Information: